gwasser/gwasser.github.io/_pages/cv.md

 Education
 ---------

-M.S. in Mathematics
+M.S. in Mathematics, 2011
-:   University of New Orleans, 2011
+:   University of New Orleans, New Orleans, LA

-M.S. in Physics
+M.S. in Physics, 2009
-:   University of New Orleans, 2009
+:   University of New Orleans, New Orleans, LA

-B.S. in Physics and B.S. in Mathematics
+B.S. in Physics & Mathematics, 2007
-:   University of New Orleans, 2007
+:   University of New Orleans, New Orleans, LA

+    * Double major (two degrees)

 Experience
 ----------

-**Vulnerability Analyst**
+**Vulnerability Analyst** | October 2014 - May 2023
-:   Software Engineering Institute, Carnegie Mellon University, October 2014 - May 2023
+:   Software Engineering Institute, Carnegie Mellon University, Pittsburgh, PA

     * Analyzed software security and coordinated security updates with device manufacturers, developers and researchers; identifying CWEs, assigning CVEs, assigning CVSS score, etc.
     * Authored technical notes (CERT Vulnerability Notes) on software vulnerability disclosures (see: https://www.kb.cert.org/vuls/)